 Distinguished Research Fellow of Lau Chor Tak Institute of Global Economics and Finance

 +852 3943 1628

-In recognition of his contribution to Hong Kong, Prof. Yam was awarded the highest honour of the Grand Bauhinia Medal by the Hong Kong Special Administrative Region Government in 2009.
+In recognition of his contributions to Hong Kong, Professor Yam was awarded the highest honour of the Grand Bauhinia Medal by the Hong Kong Special Administrative Region Government in 2009.
 Over the years, Professor Yam has also been conferred many honorary awards by the private sector, including the international media, and a few honorary doctorate degrees and professorships from local and overseas universities.